Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 Acquiring publicly available in-game player metrics is trivial since Valve's [Steam](https://en.wikipedia.org/wiki/Steam_(software)){:target="_blank"} platform collects and displays this information and makes it available via the [Steam API](https://developer.valvesoftware.com/wiki/Steam_Web_API){:target="_blank"}.
 Registered Steam users are identified by a unique Steam ID, which can be used to retrieve public player information, in-game metrics, and instances of bans due to cheating detected by Valve Anti-Cheat (VAC).
 VAC has not always been very effective, which is why we want to build our own model and see if we can do better.

-> For more details on the topic of Valve Anti-Cheat's effectiveness, you can watch a talk that Ryan Sevey (Co-Founder/CEO) and I (Co-Founder/CTO) gave at DerbyCon back in 2014 titled [The Multibillion Dollar Industry That's Ignored](https://www.youtube.com/watch?v=xtvYUNF3JoQ&feature=youtu.be){:target="_blank"} which was key research and an event that led to the creation of Nexosis.
+> For more details on the topic of Valve Anti-Cheat's effectiveness back in 2014, you can watch a talk that Ryan Sevey (Co-Founder/CEO) and I (Co-Founder/CTO) gave at [DerbyCon 4.0](https://www.derbycon.com) titled [The Multibillion Dollar Industry That's Ignored](https://www.youtube.com/watch?v=xtvYUNF3JoQ&feature=youtu.be){:target="_blank"} which was key research and an event that led to the creation of Nexosis.

 ### All Class Types Must Be Represented In Training Dataset
 Now that the Steam API has been identified as our data source, the last missing piece is how to find each class (cheating / not cheating) of player needed to build an effective classification model.
 The training dataset must be labeled, meaning each record must contain a column identifying cheaters and honest players.
 Additionally, we'll want to collect approximately an equal number of samples for both classes - the cheaters and honest players.
 We don't have to be exact because the Nexosis API will automatically balance the data set so it doesn't build a model biased towards one class or the other (unless given a parameter to build an unbalanced dataset).